Here’s Why You Should Gain Confidence Instead Of Trying To Make Everyone Else Convinced

 To achieve silent confidence you must focus on creating positive viewpoints about yourself in your mind.
 You also need to be self-aware of your flaws and shortcomings and be able to accept them.
 Rather than being defensive about the flaws you can practice certain positive phrases:

-- I am fully competent and capable.
+- I am competent.

 - I am totally fine with my imperfections and I will not let them define who I am.